DevYukine/rustfoil/README.md

 - credentials.json (you can modify location & name with `--credentials` flag) It can be obtained from [here](https://developers.google.com/drive/api/v3/quickstart/python) by clicking the Enable Drive API button in there while being signed in with the user account you want to generate credentials for or from Google's Developer Console.
 - Google Drive Folder IDs to scan and index

+## Usage

+- To use **rustfoil** to generate an `index.tfl` file corresponding to your Google Drive folder, run the following command:
+`rustfoil.exe GOOGLE_DRIVE_FOLDER_ID`

+- To specify a location other than the root directory in which your `credentials.json` file is located, add the `--credentials` flag as shown:
+`rustfoil.exe GOOGLE_DRIVE_FOLDER_ID --credentials "PATH/TO/CREDENTIALS/credentials.json"`

 ## (Planned) Features

 ### Index